 |Average Salary||Avg.
 Hourly Wage|

-Solar power technicians deal with planning, installation, and maintenance of solar power panels at commercial, industrial, and residential sites.
+Solar power technicians deal with the planning, installation, and maintenance of solar power panels at residential, commercial, and industrial sites.

-They are also responsible for wiring the panel output to building systems or the main electrical grid.
+- Wire the panel output to building systems or the main electrical grid

-So solar is being considered as alternative energy for the mainstream.
+Employment for these technicians continues to increase, with solar now being considered as alternative energy for the mainstream.